BYLAWS OF THE INNOVATION CIRCLE NETWORK

-The Innovation Circle network is an international association working for the benefit of smaller and medium sized places in Europe and globally, aiming at making such places sustainable and more attractive.
-The network will work together with the UN and other actors to strengthen the focus on climate friendly energy, transportation and industry, including green mobility solutions.
+The Innovation Circle network is an international association working for the benefit of smaller and medium sized places in Europe, aiming at making such places sustainable and more attractive.
 The network will strengthen transnational cooperation and enhance awareness about cultural diversity, political and religious traditions.
 The network will bring decision makers, specialists, business people, voluntary workers and youths from different countries together into development projects and events.

 § 2 Organizational status